-Germany, the largest country in Western Europe by population, becomes the 15th European nation to change its laws to allow gay marriage.
-This number counts England and Wales as one country and Scotland as a separate entity, since those parts of the United Kingdom passed two separate pieces of legislation on same-sex marriage.
+Austria is the 17th European jurisdiction to legalize gay marriage.
+This number counts England and Wales together and Scotland as a separate entity, since those parts of the United Kingdom passed two separate pieces of legislation on same-sex marriage.
 Northern Ireland, the other UK constituent state, has not legalized such marriages.

-None of the Central and Eastern European countries allow gay marriage, and a recent Pew Research Center survey of 18 countries in the region found that public opinion is broadly opposed to the practice.
+By contrast, people in Central and Eastern Europe are broadly opposed to the practice.
 Just 5% of Russians and 9% of Ukrainians, for example, say they favor allowing same-sex marriage.
-Figures in Poland (32%) and Hungary (27%) are higher, though people who support same-sex marriage remain in the minority.
-The Czech Republic is the only country in Central and Eastern Europe where a majority of adults (65%) support gay marriage.
+Figures in Poland (32%) and Hungary (27%) are higher, though Poles and Hungarians who support same-sex marriage remain in the minority.
+The Czech Republic is the only country out of 19 surveyed in Central and Eastern Europe where a majority of adults (65%) support gay marriage.

-While the Czech Republic does not allow same-sex marriage, it does recognize civil unions, along with Austria, Croatia, Estonia, Hungary and several other European countries.
+Likewise, no country in Central or Eastern Europe – not even the Czech Republic – allows same-sex couples to legally marry.
+However, the Czech Republic, along with Croatia, Estonia, Hungary and several other countries in the region, does allow civil unions.
 Greece joined this list in late 2015 when it agreed to begin recognizing same-sex civil partnerships despite opposition from the Greek Orthodox Church.
 Slovenia also allows civil unions, but its voters rejected a 2015 referendum that would have legalized full same-sex marriage.
 (Ireland, on the other hand, became the world’s first country to approve same-sex marriage by popular vote in 2015.)

 Note: This is an update of a post originally published June 9, 2015.